Warlord77/lru-cache-python/README.md

 The most expensive operation is the eviction policy in the `put()` method when the cache is full.
 The implementation uses `min(frequency, key=frequency.get)` which requires iterating through all keys in the frequency dictionary to find the one with the minimum value, resulting in O(n) time complexity.

-### Potential Optimizations

-To improve the time complexity of the eviction policy:

-1. **Maintain a sorted data structure**: Keep keys sorted by frequency, which would improve eviction to O(log n) but increase the complexity of updates.
-2. **Use a min-heap**: Store keys in a min-heap based on frequency, which would make finding the minimum O(1) and updates O(log n).
-3. **Keep a separate dictionary of frequency buckets**: Group keys by their frequency count, making it possible to find the least frequent keys in O(1) time.

 ## Example